FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Spectator room=The chat room for spectators.
 Appears in a box to the left-hand side on analysis pages, as well as games pages while the game is playing.
 Example: http://lichess.org/vyvcbk8s

 Compose message=Another word for this could be "Create message".
 This is a link on the left-hand side of http://lichess.org/inbox.
-Please follow the standard set by popular email clients such as GMail or Outlook in translating this message.
+Please follow the standard set by popular email clients such as GMail or Outlook in translating this sentence.

 No new messages=This is the text that appears when you mouseover the mail icon at the top, but have no new messages to read.

 Subject=Next to this is the field where you put in a few words about the subject, or topic, of your message.
-It appears on the page you compose a new message. (http://lichess.org/inbox/new)
+It appears on the page on which you can compose a new message. (http://lichess.org/inbox/new)

-Recipient=Next to this is a field with the name of the player that receives this message.
+Recipient=Next to this is a field where you can input the name of the player that receives this message.

 Send=This is the button you use to send messages in the compose message page. (http://lichess.org/inbox/new)

 Increment in seconds=Increment in this context means how many seconds are added every time you make a move.
 So if you set time to 5 minutes and increment in seconds to 2, it would be a "5+2" game.
 This means that each player would have 5 minutes on the clock, and every time the player makes a move, 2 seconds are added.
-This message appears in the "Create a game" menu (http://lichess.org/#hook).
+This sentence appears in the "Create a game" menu (http://lichess.org/#hook).

-Free Online Chess=This message appears in the title of every page e.g. "lichess  • Free Online Chess" on the "Play" page as it appears in the English version.
+Free Online Chess=This sentence appears in the title of every page e.g. "lichess  • Free Online Chess" on the "Play" page as it appears in the English version.
 This means it shows up as the title of browser windows and tabs.
 Technical: by title here we are literally referring to the HTML <title> tag that carries this.

 Spectators:="Spectators:" precedes a list of spectators.
 It appears just below the chat box on any game that is being spectated, such as the games on Lichess TV (http://lichess.org/tv).